aalexx-S/dotfile/README.md

 - [insert mode] ctrl + \: map to ctrl + O. For quick commands in insert mode.

-### Ale

-- Ctrl-j: move to the next anchor.

-- Ctrl-k: move to the previous anchor.

 The following program need to be installed for ale to work.